ansible-collections/cloud-content-handbook/GUIDELINES/PR_submission_and_review_guidelines.md

 - Verify that tests have been added or updated to cover all changes to the code.
 - Verify that any new or updated tests were executed and passed in the Continuous Integration (CI) environment.

-For additional information on contributor guidelines, please consult the documentation available [here](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_reviewing.html).
+For additional guidelines on reviewing Ansible collection PRs, please consult the documentation available [here](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_reviewing.html).

 # Pull Request Submission Guidelines